All product names, logos, and brands used in this post are property of their respective owners.

 Identifying a Gnubby (vs. a YubiKey 4 nano)

-Since the Gnubby is the same form factor as the YubiKey 4 nano - it is difficult to tell them apart based on appearance alone. eBay sellers tend to struggle with this.
-That said, there are technical indicators that differentiate the Gnubby and YubiKey 4:
+Since many versions of the Gnubby are the same form factor as the YubiKey 4 nano - it is difficult to tell them apart based on appearance alone. eBay sellers tend to struggle with this.
+That said, there are physical and technical indicators that differentiate the Gnubby and YubiKey 4:

 The Gnubby behaves like a YubiKey 4 nano (lights blink when inserted, touched, etc.) but is not detected by any Yubico tools (YubiKey Personalization Tool, YubiKey Manager, etc.).